dcramer/peated/README.md

 # Peated

-The application that powers peated.app.
+The application that powers peated.com.

-For more details, take a look at https://peated.app/about
+For more details, take a look at https://peated.com/about

 A Discord is available if you want to contribute: https://discord.gg/d7GFPfy88Z